Climate Change, There are ways that all of us can help.

 Are you really trying?
 Do you really care about this or is it someone else’s problem.

-Climate Change.
-Every day I see more and more plastic, Getting groceries with my husband and take a good look at our cart, it is shocking how much comes in plastic containers the is a one-time use.
+Every day I see more and more plastic, Getting groceries with my husband and taking a good look at our cart, it is shocking how much comes in plastic containers that is a one-time use.
 We are speaking to our grocery stores and restaurants.
 But I see plenty I can do personally.
+The more I refuse to buy products in plastic the more change can I can bring.

 Yet Another Dead Whale Is Grave Reminder Of Our Massive Plastic Problem